hohmlearning/hohmlearning/README.md

 ## Dear Visitor, welcome to my portfolio,

 I'm a Process Engineering burning for innovative developments.
 I want to push the boundaries making the impossible possible.
-Therefore, I want to incorporate my engineering skills with machine learning.
-Enhanced methods are possibly created through superposition of robust, well known technics with recent machine learning algorithms and approaches.
+Incorporation of  engineering skills with machine learning, enable new modeling approaches.
+Enhanced methods are possibly created through the superposition of robust, well-known technics with recent machine learning algorithms and approaches.

 ---